 We got pre-approved for a mortgage

-See, here’s the thing: my boyfriend owns his townhouse right now.
+See, here’s the thing: The Boyfriend owns his townhouse right now.

 The plan was always to sell his place and then buy one together, for a number of different reasons.
 The big catch was whether the bank thought we could afford the place we wanted, because if they didn’t, we didn’t want to go through the cost and hassle of moving just to get something we weren’t totally happy with.

-My boyfriend kept reminding me that if I, with my 50% savings rate, was convinced we could afford it, no bank in their right mind would deny us a mortgage.
-But I wanted to be sure because moving is expensive.
+And yes, The Boyfriend kept reminding me that if I, with my 50% savings rate, was convinced we could afford it, no bank in their right mind would deny us a mortgage.
+But I wanted to be sure, OK?
+Because real talk: moving is expensive.

-More expensive that you can even conceptualize until you’re in it.
-There was no way either of us was on board to buy and sell our house again in five years, so we wanted to get the place we wanted to stay – especially since my boyfriend already owns a home.
+Like, more expensive that you can even conceptualize until you’re in it.
+There was no way either of us was on board to buy and sell our house again in five years, so we wanted to get the place we wanted to stay – especially since The Boyfriend already owns a home.

-So on a sunny Tuesday morning, we strolled into the bank for what I think was one of my favourite dates with my boyfriend, ever.
+So on a sunny Tuesday morning, we strolled into the bank for what I think was one of my favourite dates with The Boyfriend, ever.

 We were prepared with every document the bank needed, we were already on the same page when it came time to talk numbers, and the entire process was ultra-smooth.
 (The woman helping us even commended us on being exceptionally prepared, and told us we could teach a class on this, which is probably up there among the best compliments I’ve ever received.
 I was giddy.)

-They approved us for our full budget, and reassured us that we could carry my boyfriend’s current mortgage and the new place, no problem.
+They approved us for our full budget, and reassured us that we could carry The Boyfriend’s current mortgage and the new place, no problem.
 They even gave us the wink-wink advice that if we really were going to buy a place to stay there for a long time, we could go $10,000 to $20,000 over our current budget, no problem.

-Which was good to know.
-But we still stuck with our budget.
+Which like, was good to know!
+But spoiler alert, you know we stuck with our budget.

-So with our pre-approval, and the tacit permission that we could afford to buy first, sell later, I took to my house-creeping with renewed vigour.
-Literally the day we got pre-approved, I saw a listing that I hadn’t noticed before, and showed it to my boyfriend.
+So with our pre-approval, and the tacit permission that we could afford to buy first, sell later, I took to my MLS-creeping with renewed vigour.
+Literally the day we got pre-approved, I saw a listing that I hadn’t noticed before, and showed it to The Boyfriend.

 “Yeah, let’s go see it.”